drkeoni/muvi/README.md

 a lot of flexibility made possible by using different
 GLSL shaders, colors, filters, PDE parameters, camera parameters, and drift parameters.
+The available shaders can be found in the `/data/glsl` folder.

 A live example of this sketch with accompanying music can be found [here.](https://youtu.be/TB2K7XTwpBE)

 ## Architecture

-Over time a modular and reusable architecture has been forming in this code base.
-The main technology stack is the processing 3 library, supported usually by libraries from the toxiclibs and minim projects.
+A modular and reusable architecture has been slowly evolving in this code base.
+The main technology stack is the Processing 3 library, supported usually by libraries from the toxiclibs and minim projects.

 All of the processing applets implement the trait `MusicVideoApplet` which provides support for